XJINE/Unity_RemoteCommands/README.md

 ## Limitation

 ``RemoteCommand`` must be declared in ``MonoBehaviour`` (or that inheritance).
-And the instances are must be in the scene before the start.
+And the instances are must be in the scene before it starts.

 ``RemoteCommand.ID`` is must be unique in your scene.